ebu/ebu-tt-live-toolkit/README.md

     source ./env/bin/activate

+To build the project you will also need node.js.
+Please read the instructions for your system [here](https://nodejs.org/en/download/package-manager/).

-After having created the python virtual environment and having activated it the package can be built by typing make if you have GNU build tooling on your system.
+After having created the python virtual environment, having activated it and having installed node.js the package can be built by typing make if you have GNU build tooling on your system.

     make